ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 ### Creating tables

 This sample creates a table with two columns.
 One column is of type `int`, and the other is of type `varchar`.
-The CREATE statement is executed via the `update` operation of the client.
+The CREATE statement is executed via the `update` remote function of the client.

 ```ballerina
 // Create the ‘Students’ table with fields ‘id’, 'name' and ‘age’.